 A study of the morphology, evolution and classification, ecology, zoogeography, behavior, and economic importance; survey techniques and recognition of native mammals of West Virginia.
 3 lec-3 lab. and field.
-(PR: BSC 121 with grade of C or better plus an additional 8 hrs.
-BSC)
+(PR: BSC 302 or 320 or 322 or 324)

 410 Remote Sensing/GIS Applications.
 4 hrs.